Exam forms

 The exam in a course may be written, practical, oral, or a combination thereof, for example, a series of part exams during the course.

-With the approval of course descriptions, the Department Board of Studies decides on the form of examination, including the type of part exams, to be used on the course.
+After the course descriptions are approved, the Department Board of Studies decides on the form of examination, including the type of part exams, to be used for the course.

 Different rules governing the primary forms of examination are described below.
 The relevant Department Board of Studies can approve other forms of examination.